akhra/LiftedValues/README.md

     if (maybeValue is Nothing) {
       HandleNothing();
     } else {
-      HandleValue<T>(maybeValue.Eval());
+      HandleValue(maybeValue.Eval());
     }

 Wrapping simple values and functions is covered via factory methods on the static `Value` and `Maybe` classes.
-There are also `Maybe` wrappers for `WeakReference`, including weak delegates to instance functions.
+There are also `Maybe` wrappers for `WeakReference`, including weak delegates to instance methods.
 (Compatible with Unity3D!)

-To streamline more complex applications, `Value<T>` and `Maybe<T>` are actually interfaces, which allows them to be inherited along with another class.
+To streamline more complex use, `Value<T>` and `Maybe<T>` are actually interfaces, allowing them to be inherited along with another class.
 Yes, this violates conventional naming.
 Too bad. ;)

-*Though some names are borrowed from Haskell, the FP-wary can rest easy: there are no monads here.*
+*Despite names borrowed from Haskell, the FP-wary can rest easy: there are no monads here.*